Samoan Civil War: First phase: 1887–1889

 On August 19, 1887, four German ships arrived at Apia Harbor, looking to expand Germany's new empire.
 Germany then issued an ultimatum to the nearly powerless Laupepa on August 23, accusing him of responsibility for trivial incidents such as the continuing occasional food theft from plantations (something nearly impossible to prevent, nor a major concern) and a supposed insult to the German Kaiser at a bar by a Samoan.
 Laupepa attempted to delay, but soon fled along with his advisors; 700 German soldiers landed and seized the government buildings.
 Tamasese was declared king by the Germans.
 The Germans threatened to exact "great sorrows" upon the country if Laupepa did not give himself up.
 Against the wishes of his followers, he did so, hoping to prevent a war.
 Laupepa was forced into exile in Germany.
-Tamasese took the title of Malietoa and became a puppet king at Mulinu'u, and Brandeis was appointed premier.
+Tamasese took the title of Malietoa and became a puppet king at Mulinuʻu, and Brandeis was appointed premier.

 The situation worsened in 1888.
 Disorder in Apia in August was quelled by Tamsese and Brandeis's troops.
 The island of Manono was bombarded by the German gunboat Adler, angering both Samoans and Americans who had property there.
 German fortifications were extended from Apia into Matautu.
 On September 9, Mata'afa Iosefo crowned himself king, the only remaining power source not controlled by the Germans.
-His forces moved on Tamasese's and drove them back, penning them into the Mulinu'u peninsula to a position near Laulii.
+His forces moved on Tamasese's and drove them back, penning them into the Mulinuʻu peninsula to a position near Laulii.
 The Germans sent a threatening letter to Mata'afa, which he promptly forwarded to the Americans and British.
 This triggered the Samoan crisis, a naval standoff between the German, American, and British ships.
 After years of inaction, the Americans now appeared ready to support the Samoans directly, and informed the Germans that if they aided Tamasese by bombarding Mata'afa's troops, they would open fire on the German ships.
 The Germans backed down, neutralizing the advantage of the navies.